cloud4rpi/cloud4rpi-esp-arduino/README.md

 6. Copy [your device](https://cloud4rpi.io/devices)'s **Device Token**.
 You can create a device on the [Devices](https://cloud4rpi.io/devices) page and copy its **Device Token** if you do not have one.
 7. Replace the `__YOUR_DEVICE_TOKEN__` string with your device token.
 8. Replace the `__SSID__` and `__PASSWORD__` strings with your Wi-Fi network data.
-9. If the `LED_BUILTIN` constant is not defined in your board's library, change this constant to the pin number to which an LED is connected (for example, `2`).
+9. If the `LED_BUILTIN` constant is not defined in your board's library, change this constant to the LED's pin number (for example, `2`).
 10. Hit the `Build` button and wait until the compilation is done.
 11. Connect the board in the flashing mode and hit the `Upload` button.
 12. Once flashing is complete, open `Serial Monitor` and watch the sample code's output.